Last Updated on March 19, 2021 by Julia Wilson

 - When a cat comes into contact with a dog who has recently been treated with a dog-flea treatment that contains permethrin.

 What should I do if my cat has been exposed to permethrin?

 Immediately wash the affected area using warm water and dishwashing soap (the type you use in a sink, not a dishwasher such as Dawn or Fairy Liquid).
 Apply a drop or two of dishwashing liquid, lather with a small amount of lukewarm water, rinse.
 Keep water away from the cat’s face to prevent accidental water aspiration.
 Apply detergent, lather and rinse three times, then wrap the cat in a warm towel to prevent hypothermia.
 If you are not confident enough to bathe the cat, don’t waste time, proceed immediately to the nearest veterinarian who can bathe the cat for you.

 Rinsing the product off the coat will help to reduce toxicity; however, some of the flea-product will have still made it into the cat’s system.
 Therefore urgent veterinary care is necessary.
 Call ahead of time to let them know you are on your way.
-This is a critical situation which can not wait until the morning.
+This is a critical situation that can not wait until the morning.
 If possible, bring along the packaging of the product the cat has been exposed to.

 How is permethrin poisoning treated?

 There is no antidote to permethrin poisoning.
 The goal of treatment is to manage symptoms and provide supportive care; this can include the following:

 - Propofol where tremors and seizures are present

 - Gas anesthesia may be necessary for refractory seizures (seizures that do not respond to seizure medication).

 - Intravenous fluids